Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 How much will I be paid?

-Statutory Paternity Pay (SPP) is GBP184.03 per week or 90% of your average weekly earnings (whichever is lower) for the 2025-26 tax year.
+Statutory Paternity Pay (SPP) is £194.32 per week or 90% of your average weekly earnings (whichever is lower).
+Rate shown is for 2026/27 tax year - check GOV.UK for current rates.
 Some employers offer enhanced paternity pay - check your contract.

 What if my employer offers enhanced paternity pay?